boksajak/Dx12NN/README.md

 ![Application Output](main.png "Application Output") Application shows a reference image (training image that it's trying to learn) on the left, and prediction on the right.

 ## Build Instructions
+For the first build, **run the Visual Studio as an Administrator**.
+Build process will create symbolic links to folder with shaders, which can fail on some systems if VS is run without administrator rights.

 * Run `cmake` on the *src* subfolder and build the generated project
 * Or run provided file `create_vs_project.bat` and build the project generated in the *vsbuild* subfolder (requires Visual Studio 2022)

 *Note:* First start takes about a minute, because shaders need to be compiled.
 Subsequent runs are faster.

+### Troubleshooting
+If you get an error *Error: failed to get shader blob result!*, it most likely means that build didn't create a symbolic link for shaders folder in the build directory and executable can't find shader files.
+To fix this, run Visual Studio as administrator, clean the solution and run the build again.

 ## 3rd Party Software